mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 101     | Unable to detect a biometric object
 102     | Technical error during extraction.
 103     | Device tamper detected
-104     | Unable to connect to management server
-105     | Image orientation error
+104     | Unable to connect to the management server 105     | Image orientation error
 106     | Device not found
 107     | Device public key expired